-Regardless of whether you are required to write a formal literature review, you will still need to evaluate your sources.
-When you review a source, it is important to remember you are not only reading to make sure it suits your purpose but you are also evaluating the author's credibility and logic.43 There are four areas to consider when you evaluate a source: reliability, credibility, objectivity, and neutrality.
+Regardless of whether you are required to write a formal literature review, you will still need to evaluate your sources in any paper you write that requires outside research.
+When you review a source, it is important to remember you are not only reading to make sure it suits your purpose but you are also evaluating the author's credibility and logic.54 There are four areas to consider when you evaluate a source: reliability, credibility, objectivity, and neutrality.
 All of your sources should be reliable and credible.
 Some of your sources may not be completely objective or neutral, and that is okay: You will use your critical reading skills to discern how to use those sources appropriately in your argument.